gobeyondidentity/customer-docs/README.md

    git checkout -b <branch_name> main
    ```

+Refer to the [contributor's guide](./contributor-guide/contributor-guide.md) for details on how to submit edits or additions to the documentation.

 ### Start the development server

 We're finally able to get to the fun stuff!
 Install the dependencies and start a local development server: